 The other day the Honeybee and I were watching the two-millionth episode of House Hunters when the featured owners of a condo who were trying to sell their place got some chilling news from their real estate agent: First, their outdated kitchen’s Formica countertops and avocado green appliances were a real turnoff for today’s home buyers.
 I know.
 Second — and even worse — their home was built on land subject to something called an emphyteutic lease.

-“Sure did,” I answered, trying to sound as authoritarian as possible.Â “We can only pray that those poor people have decent health insurance.”
+“Sure did,” I said.
+“We can only pray that those poor people have decent health insurance.”

 So just what is an emphyteutic lease?
 Well, it turns out that emphyteutic leases are generally used when a cash-strapped property holder wants to increase the value of his asset without actually having to spend the money to do so.

-Generally speaking, in an emphyteutic lease the owner leases land or property to the lessee for a period of up to 99 years.
+Generally speaking, in an emphyteutic lease, the owner leases land or property to the lessee for a period of up to 99 years.
 But unlike a conventional lease, the lessee agrees, over the period of the lease, to add construction or improvements to the property so as to increase the value at the end of the lease period.
 The lessee often benefits from such an arrangement by getting a reduced rent — the big drawback, however, is the property and all of its improvements revert to the lessor at the end of the emphyteutic lease period!

-If you’ve got a long time horizon before the lease expires, that could be a pretty good deal -Â the odds are you probably don’t care about the consequences anyway if you will be 127-years-old when the lease finally expires, who cares?
+If you’ve got a long time horizon before the lease expires, an emphyteutic lease could be a pretty good deal.
+After all, if you’ll be 127-years-old when the lease finally expires, who cares?
 But what if the lease expires sometime before you expect to finally kick the bucket?

-AsÂ I mentioned earlier, on the show we were watching the owners’ condo was built on land that was subject to an emphyteutic lease.Â The rub was the lease only had about 25 years to run before it expired, making the sale of the condo extremely difficult because ownership of the condo would then revert to the owner of the land!
+Remember, the condo on House Hunters (then again, maybe it was Buy Me!) was built on land that was subject to an emphyteutic lease.
+Here’s the rub: The lease only had about 25 years to run before it expired — making any condo sale extremely difficult because it was considered an improvement whose ownership would soon be reverting to the landowner!

-Amazingly the owners ultimately found a buyer, although at a slightly lower price than they originally paid for it.Â You can imagine future sales of that condo will only get tougher as the lease gets closer to its end-date.
+sucker buyer — although at a slightly lower price than they originally paid for it.
+I imagine future sales of that condo will only get tougher as the lease gets closer to its end-date.